nem25/filerenamer/README.md

 **Authors's note**: This project is completely generated using [Llamacoder](https://llamacoder.together.ai/) to create a preliminary codebase and then ChatGPT to grow it out.
 I am a coder but I don't know ReactJS or Typscript or Electron or etc. I wanted to explore how far I can build a project completely using gen AI.
 My journey is outlined at the [end](#my-experience-with-genai).

+As this is all AI generated, please pardon any errors and other issues.
+If you find any, please do mark them so I can improve on it.

 # File Renamer

 ## Overview